judsonlmoore/judsonlmoore.com/_pages/mediakit.md

 ## I would love to work with you

 I am a team player and a big believer in collaboration.
 Writing a blog as a solo author is hard!
-To make life a little easier (and way more interesting for all involved) I am always looking for opportunities to collaborate.
+To make life a little easier (and way more interesting for all involved), I am always looking for opportunities to collaborate.
 If you are a product, service, destination, government, tourism agency, school, civic organization, or a fellow author, I am confident that we can find a way to work together.

-To get the process started, just send me a note at [getintouch@judsonlmoore.com](mailto:getintouch@judsonlmoore.com).
+To get the process started, send me a note at [getintouch@judsonlmoore.com](mailto:getintouch@judsonlmoore.com).

 ## Podcasts